eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 """""""""""""

 The ownership of the topic can be configured using ``<ownershipQos>`` tag.
-It takes no value, and the configuration is done using tag attributes:
+It takes no value, and the configuration is done using tag elements:

 * :class:`kind`: can be one of :class:`SHARED_OWNERSHIP_QOS` or :class:`EXCLUSIVE_OWNERSHIP_QOS`.
-  This attribute is mandatory withing the tag.
+  This element is mandatory withing the tag.

-* :class:`strength`: an optional ``uint32_t`` specifying how strongly the remote participant owns the topic.
+* :class:`strength`: an optional ``uint32_t`` specifying how strongly the remote DomainParticipant owns the topic.
-  This attribute can be set on writers **only**.
+  This QoS can be set on DataWriters **only**.
   If not specified, default value is zero.

 .. _livelinessQos: